fpgaemu/fpgaemu/docs/index.rst

+.. _Index:

 ==========================================
 FPGAEmu: An Introduction to FPGA Emulation
 ==========================================

 ..
 Note:: All pages are under construction as we work to finalize this project.
-Please be patient!
+Please be patient! |docs|

 .. figure:: /images/block_1.svg
    :alt: Complete Emulation Block Diagram